lazydictionary/FTP-Tester/README.md

 1. **Choose Your Test Type**:
    - **Ramp Test**: Enter your current FTP (recommended for beginners)
-   - **20-Minute Test**: Enter your goal FTP and select a protocol
+   - **20-Minute Test**: Enter your goal FTP and select a test protocol

 2. **Configure Options**:
+   - Advanced Settings option to change Ramp test calculation (anywhere from 70%-80% of max output)
    - Select from multiple 20-minute test protocols
    - Choose between light and dark themes
+   -

 3. **Start Testing**:
    - Follow the real-time power targets on the graph
    - Use the timer controls to pause/resume as needed
-   - Monitor your progress with the visual indicators
+   - Monitor your progress with visual indicators

 ### During the Test